danneu/old.danneu.github.com/_posts/2012-04-11-meteor-tutorial-leaderboard-demo.md

 * `Validation.player_exists(name)` returns `true` or `false` and actually queries the collection to see if the name already exists.

-I clearly didn't spend much time on the design and it probably breaks every good practice, but it does the job and helps me sleep at night knowing that my growing armada of helper functions are at least sitting behind an arbitrary object variable.
+I clearly didn't spend much time on the design, but it does the job and helps me sleep at night knowing that my growing armada of helper functions are at least sitting behind an arbitrary object variable.

 Here's the `Validation` object in full ensemble: